-If you have noticed a change in the skin on your dog’s elbow lately, it may or may not be something you need to worry about.
+If you have noticed a change in the skin on your dog’s elbow, you’ll very likely want to know what is it.

-The best person to diagnose any health issue for you dog is a vet, but there may be some signs you might be able to recognise that might give some sort of indication as to what is going on on your dog’s elbow.
+The best person to diagnose any health issue for you dog is a vet, but there may be some signs/and or symptoms you might be able to recognise that might give some sort of indication as to what is going on on your dog’s elbow.

-In this guide, we run through 4 types of dog elbow skin growths & conditions, with explanations of each and how serious they might each be (although a vet is the only one who can give you a professional opinion on this).
+In this guide, we run through 4 types of dog elbow skin growths & conditions, with explanations of each, and how serious they might each be (although a vet is the only one who can give you a professional opinion on this).

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)